fatman00/network-api/README.md

 # Introduction

 network-api is a tool that can be used to interact with your network using REST API calls.
-It can be used to expose your network to developers who are more comfortable with the REST API without having to understand the underlying protocol and complexities of interacting with the network programmatically.
+It can be used to expose your network to developers who are more familiar with the REST API without having to understand the underlying protocol and complexities of interacting with the network programmatically.

 # Technology Stack

-The tool uses the following technology stack to provide a simple and intuitive interface for interacting with the network.
+The tool uses the following technology stack to provide a simple API interface to interact with the network.

 - **FastAPI** as a web framework for building APIs.
 - **NAPALM** to interact with the actual network devices.